csc13/spektel-sensor/_posts/2014-12-31-Sensor_setup.md

 **To stop the setup process in between, cut the power of the sensor!**

+###Self calibration
+Since the ACS758 hall sensor and ADC have some tolerance, as well as the used resistors a calibration procedure is required.
+After the setup procedure, the sensor will do a self calibration.
+Please make sure, that nothing is connected to the battery cables.
+The sensor will get it's power via the X-Bus from the TM1000 module.
+The calibration values are stored to the EEPROM as well.

 ###Restrictions
 I implemented the setup function using a simple way.
 There are no interrupts, no debounce of the button, etc. So you need to watch to the LED and release the button after the